 Commodity should not be Taiwan's battlefield

 Also, take display technology as an example.
-TV panels are bloody.
-Whether TFT/LCD or LED is the core technology, domestic manufacturers do not have sufficient competitiveness in the market that pursues volume/price.
+Competition in TV panel production is bloody.
+Whether TFT/LCD or LED is the core technology, domestic manufacturers do not have sufficient competitiveness in the market to pursue volume/price competition.
 Perhaps manufacturers should think about it.
 Cultivate a market with high barriers to entry and high added value.
 The Optoelectronics Technology Industry Association put forward five aspects worthy of development (ABCDE): Automotive, Biomedical, Communication, Display, and Environment.

 Current status of Taiwan's optoelectronic market and related application fields

-- Biomedical: With the aging trend of the population, the population of cancer and chronic diseases is increasing, and the demand for medical equipment is expected to continue to increase, such as automated equipment and detection systems, cloud medical monitoring and detection products, or innovative medical products combined with 3D printing technology.
+- Biomedical: With the aging trend of the population, cancer and chronic diseases is increasing, and the demand for medical equipment is expected to continue to increase.
+The use of automated equipment and detection systems, cloud medical monitoring and detection products, and innovative medical products combined with 3D printing technology will increase.
 In addition, the recent development of the medical aesthetics market has also driven the demand for implantable medical materials.
 The medical equipment manufacturing industry covers a wide range of applications.
-It can be divided into medical testing and monitoring equipment (such as electronic sphygmomanometers, clinical thermometers, ear thermometers, air testing products, constant temperature products), and optical medical equipment (such as Optical lenses, contact lenses), medical consumables (such as catheters, test strips, syringes), special medical materials (precision infusion sets, pump infusion sets, thoracic aortic stents), dental, ophthalmology and orthopedic medical equipment, human implants Into objects (artificial bones, bone balls, bone plates, nails, screws, bone cement), sanitary products, fitness equipment, etc. Driven by the export of contact lenses, blood glucose meters and test strips, electric wheelchairs, and medical high-end catheters, the output value of medical materials has continued to grow.
+It can be divided into medical testing and monitoring equipment (such as electronic blood pressure monitors, clinical thermometers, ear thermometers, air testing products, constant temperature products), and optical medical equipment (such as Optical lenses, contact lenses), medical consumables (such as catheters, test strips, syringes), special medical materials (precision infusion sets, pump infusion sets, thoracic aortic stents), dental, ophthalmology and orthopedic medical equipment, human implants (artificial bones, bone balls, bone plates, nails, screws, bone cement), sanitary products, fitness equipment, etc. Driven by the export of contact lenses, blood glucose meters and test strips, electric wheelchairs, and medical high-end catheters, the output value of medical materials has continued to grow.

 - Take plastic processing and injection molding as an example.
 The same material can be made into water pipes or breathing tubes.
 The production cost is not much different, but the terminal value is tens of times different.
 This is the difference caused by production management and quality management.
 It has an absolute advantage over China.